elwin212/rust-full-text-search/README.md

 Elapsed: 15.201000µs
 ```

-In this case (using google as input), the first and second methods take about ~100 ms, while the full-text search takes only 15.2 µs.
+In this case (using *google* as input), the first and second methods take about *~100 ms*, while the full-text search takes only *15.2 µs*.
-This is approximately 8,500 times faster!
+This is approximately **8,500** times faster!
-But to be honest, I believe that matching all the titles using regex in under 200ms across over 600K documents is quite fast.
+But to be honest, I believe that matching all the titles using regex in under *200ms* across over 600K documents is quite fast.
 I think this is one of the reasons why many people consider Rust to be a 'fast' language.

 ## License